-The Head of Rights & Reproductions is responsible for recommending policy to the Board of Trustees, for implementing policy, for setting and supervising procedures, and for setting fees in relation to the licensing out of Gallery content.
+The Director of Commercial is responsible for recommending policy to the Board of Trustees, for implementing policy, for setting and supervising procedures, and for setting fees in relation to the licensing out of Gallery content.

-The Copyright Officer, under the guidance of the Head of Rights & Reproductions, is responsible for administering and communicating policy and procedures.
+The Intellectual Property Officer, under the guidance of the Rights & Images Manager and the Head of Commercial, is responsible for administering and communicating policy and procedures.

 This policy document is available to all staff, on the Gallery's internal network, and to the general public, via the Gallery's website.

-IPR provisions are written into the Gallery's contracts with staff and freelances, and into the Gallery's procedures for the acquisition and commissioning of works for the collections.
+IPR provisions are written into the Gallery's contracts with staff and freelancers, and into the Gallery's procedures for the acquisition and commissioning of works for the collections.

-The Copyright Officer provides all staff with a basic introduction to IPR principles, focusing on copyright.
+The Intellectual Property Officer provides all staff with a basic introduction to IPR principles, focusing on copyright.
 Subsequent job-specific inductions to individuals and groups are provided, and enhanced with further training as necessary.

-A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's collections maintained regularly by the Copyright Officer.
-These resources, which include a number of authoritative websites and books, will be added to and / or amended from time to time.
+A number of resources are provided for the consultation of Gallery staff, including a database of copyright in works in the Gallery's Collections maintained regularly by the Intellectual Property Officer.
+These resources, which include a number of authoritative websites and books, are added to and / or amended from time to time.

-Strategic and operational advice on IPR and licensing is readily available from the Copyright Officer and the Head of Rights & Reproductions.
+Strategic and operational advice on IPR and licensing is readily available from the Intellectual Property Officer, and the Picture Library Manager.

-The Communications and Development Department controls and promotes the use of the Gallery's brand within and beyond the Gallery, developing the Gallery's reputation and the value of the brand, in addition to realising this value through a variety of revenue streams, including sponsorship.
+The Communications and Development Departments, and the Commercial teams, control and promote the use of the Gallery's brand within and beyond the Gallery, developing the Gallery's reputation and the value of the brand, in addition to realising this value through a variety of revenue streams, including sponsorship and licensing.

-The Publications Department creates IPR content, in support of the Gallery's mission, in the work it commissions and contracts from leading writers, historians, designers, artists, photographers and other contributors for its books and paper product.
-The Department also adds value to the Gallery's brand by improving its reputation through the quality, authority and appeal of its work, and through wide distribution.
-Its procedures for the clearance and contracting of others' rights model the highest standards of practice.
-In addition, the Department exploits the value of the IPR it generates and manages, raising income through trading in its product and licensing its content, in support of the Gallery.
+The Publications and Retail Departments create IPR content, in support of the Gallery's public task in the work they commission and contract from leading writers, historians, designers, artists, photographers and other contributors for books and paper product.
+The Departments also add value to the Gallery's brand by improving its reputation through the quality, authority and appeal of its work, and through international distribution.
+Procedures for the clearance and contracting of others' rights model the highest standards of practice.
+In addition, the Publishing, Retail and Rights & Images Departments exploit the value of the IPR they generate and manage, raising income through trading in product and licensing content, in support of the Gallery.